 Use Echinacea to Improve Your Mood

 Having mood issues?
-If your mood swings are becoming a real problem, you may want to try something natural to calm them down, like echinacea.
+If your mood swings are becoming a real problem, you may want to try something natural to calm them down; something wonderful like Echinacea.

-Echinacea is one type of herbal medicine that originates from flowering
+Echinacea is an herbal medicine that originates from flowering

 Possible Side Effects of Echinacea